-- Tibetan people will never eat meats during 15th day of the Saga Dawa and you can see every Tibetans eating vegetables in restaurant after finishing their circumambling.
+- Tibetan people will never eat meats during 15th day of the Saga Dawa and you can see every Tibetans eating vegetables in restaurant after finishing their circumambulation.

-- Tibetan peoples busy with visiting variouus monasteries.
+- Tibetan peoples busy with visiting various monasteries.

-- Tibetan poeples’ generosity to the poor people by giving them material help.
+- Tibetan peoples’ generosity to the poor people by giving them material help.

 - After finished visiting monasteries, Tibetans will go for picnics in different picnic centres in Lhasa.

-- Even in picnics, older Tibetans mumbling mantras by rossary in left hand and small prayer wheel in their right hand.
+- Even in picnics, older Tibetans mumbling mantras by rosary in left hand and small prayer wheel in their right hand.

 When to Go for Saga Dawa Festival in 2018 and 2019